AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/trigger-off-custom-object-changes.md

 >[!NOTE]
 >
->An activity log entry is not created when a custom object record is changed.&nbsp;
+>An activity log entry is not created when a custom object record is changed.

 1. In Marketo, go to **Marketing Activities.**